-Bethesda Academy is a private boarding and day school for young men in grades six through twelve in Savannah, Georgia.
+Bethesda Academy is a private day school for young men in grades six through twelve in Savannah, Georgia.
 Bethesda’s student body is socio-economically, academically, and racially diverse by design.

 Bethesda serves young men who respond well to small classes, a structured environment and a strong sense of community.
 Young men and their families value the school’s mission to developing within each student a love of God, a love of learning and a strong work ethic.
 Under the leadership of President Michael Hughes, this commitment serves as the foundation for the Bethesda educational experience.

 From academic achievement and athletic opportunities to spiritual development and leadership cultivation, Bethesda Academy is dedicated to helping young men become productive citizens who are prepared for future success in college and in life.

 Preparing tomorrow’s leaders and entrepreneurs by inspiring young men to discover their academic, social, and spiritual potential.

 “You learn ‘a love of God, a love of learning, and a strong work ethic’ and it all helps put you together into a person who finds himself.”

 “Alumnus from 1987-1990, pre-Academy days.
 I can say without a doubt Bethesda made a huge difference in my life.
 I am happy to see how the organization has evolved and look forward to visiting the museum on my next trip to Savannah!”